sookinoby/generative-models/README.md

         model.save_params(rnn_save)
 ```

-A each epoch's beginning, we initialise the hidden units to zero state.
+At the beginning of each epoch, we initialise the hidden units to zero state.
 While training each batch, we we detach the hidden unit from computational graph so that we don’t back propagate the gradient beyond the sequence length (15 in our case).
-If we dont detach the hidden state, the gradient is passed to the beginning of hidden state (t=0).
+If we don’t detach the hidden state, the gradient is passed to the beginning of hidden state (t=0).
 We also scale the gradient by multiplying with sequence length and batch size to normalise it.
 L.backward backpropagates the loss to fine tune the weights.

 ### Text generation.